kdeldycke/awesome-engineering-team-management/readme.md

 ### Hiring Process

 High-growth company will all need to industrialize the hiring process at one point.

-- [Hire people who aren't proven](https://leonardofed.io/blog/startups-hiring.html) - If anyone else in the world can objectively assess a candidate to be a great player, then you and your startup won't be able to hire the player.
-Someone will steal the candidate from you.
-That's why you have to go after people that aren't proven.
-In short, you need to be extremely good at forecasting talent.

 - [Why I Never Hire Brilliant Men](https://en.wikisource.org/wiki/Why_I_Never_Hire_Brilliant_Men) - 5 simple rules for hiring men, from 1924.
 Things haven't changed a lot in a century.